ScriptFUSION/Porter/README.md

 Porter's asynchronous API mirrors the synchronous one with similar method names but different signatures.

 * `importAsync(AsyncImportSpecification): AsyncPorterRecords|CountableAsyncPorterRecords` &ndash; Imports one or more records asynchronously from the resource contained in the specified asynchronous import specification.
-* `importOneAsync(importOneAsync): Promise` &ndash; Imports one record from the resource contained in the specified asynchronous import specification.
+* `importOneAsync(AsyncImportSpecification): Promise` &ndash; Imports one record from the resource contained in the specified asynchronous import specification.

 Overview
 --------

 The following data flow diagram gives a high level overview of Porter's main interfaces and the data flows between them when importing data.
-Note that we use the term *resource* for brevity, but the actual interface is called `ProviderResource`, because *resource* is a reserved word in PHP.
+Note that we use the term *resource* for brevity, but the interface is actually called `ProviderResource`, because *resource* is a reserved word in PHP.

 <div align="center">

-![Data flow diagram][Data flow diagram]
+![Data flow diagram][]

 </div>